How to Produce Pop Songs Inspired by Global Beats and Melodies

 Produce Pop Songs Inspired by International Music

-The world is so vast and full of the genius of music.
-You’re encouraged to find what inspires you.
+The world is so vast and full of genius of music.
+So, you’re encouraged to find what inspires you!
 Other types of music you may enjoy are Ethiopian, Moroccan, Irish, Traditional Chinese music, K-pop and many more.